SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 > [!NOTE]
 > If this is the first time you use Postman, the app will ask you to create an account or sign in.
 You can create an account, but you can also continue using the *try our lightweight API client* button at the bottom of the screen.

-1. Open Postman, and click the *+* icon to create a new request.
+1. Open Postman and click the *+* icon to create a new request.

    !['+' icon in Postman](~/user-guide/images/UDAPIS_Tutorials_HelloWorld_Postman_Create_New.jpg)